 Gerald Ford Biography

 Gerald Ford became president of the United States after the Watergate scandal forced Richard Nixon from office in 1974.
 Though he served as president for only 29 months, Ford is now widely credited with restoring public faith in the office of the president after the scandals of the Nixon years.

-Richard Nixon himself resigned on 9 August 1974, and “Gerry” Ford took office the same day, telling Americans that “our long national nightmare is over.”
+Richard Nixon himself resigned on August 9, 1974, and “Gerry” Ford took office the same day, telling Americans that “our long national nightmare is over.”
 One month later Ford granted Nixon a full pardon for any crimes.
-Ford chose as his vice president Nelson Rockefeller, the former governor of New York and grandson of oil magnate John D. Rockefeller.
+Gerald Ford chose as his vice president Nelson Rockefeller, the former governor of New York and grandson of oil magnate John D. Rockefeller.

 Gerald Ford was an Eagle Scout… His parents were divorced when he was an infant, and his mother later married paint salesman Gerald R. Ford.
-According to Ford’s presidential library, “The Fords began calling her son Gerald R. Ford, Jr., although his name was not legally changed until December 3, 1935″… At 93+ years, Ford was the longest-lived president in U.S. history; the month before his death, he passed the previous record-holder, Ronald Reagan… Ford served on the Warren Commission, the government group with investigated the assassination of John Kennedy… Ford’s wife Betty Ford is the founder of the Betty Ford Center in Rancho Mirage, California… Gerald and Betty were married on 15 October 1948, and had four children: Michael (born 1950), John (also known as Jack, b.
+According to Ford’s presidential library, “The Fords began calling her son Gerald R. Ford, Jr., although his name was not legally changed until December 3, 1935″… At 93+ years, Ford was the longest-lived president in U.S. history; the month before his death, he passed the previous record-holder, Ronald Reagan… Ford served on the Warren Commission, the government group with investigated the assassination of John Kennedy… Ford’s wife Betty Ford is the founder of the Betty Ford Center in Rancho Mirage, California… Gerald and Betty were married on October 15, 1948, and had four children: Michael (born 1950), John (also known as Jack, b.
 1952), Steven (b.
 1956) and Susan (b.
 1957).